 Co-Chairs: Daniele Ciani (CNR-ISMAR) and Jorge Vazquez (JPL/NASA)

-Members: Neeraj Agarwal (ISRO, India), Sheekela Baker-Yeboah, (NOAA, USA), Helen Beggs (BOM, Australia), Marouan Bouali (Uni.
-San Paulo, Brazil), Davide Cavaliere (CNR-ISMAR, IT), Prasanjit Dash (NOAA, USA), Toshio M. Chin (JPL, USA), Owen Embury (U. Reading, UK), Cristina Gonzalez Haro (ICM-CSIC, Spain), Pallavi Govekar (BOM, Australia), Andy Harris (NOAA, USA), Ioanna Karagali (DMI, Denmark), Andrea Massi (CNR-ISMAR, IT), Chongyuan Mao (Met Office, UK), Jishad M. (ISRO, India), Kyung-Ae Park (Seoul University, KR), Salvatore Marullo (CNR-ISMAR, IT), Mattia Sabatini (CNR-ISMAR, IT), Rosalia Santoleri (CNR-ISMAR, IT), Dorina Surcel-Colan (ECCC, Canada), Nico Weidberg (Uni.
+Members: Neeraj Agarwal (ISRO, India), Sheekela Baker-Yeboah, (NOAA, USA), Helen Beggs (BOM, Australia), Marouan Bouali (ORBTY Ltda., Brazil), Davide Cavaliere (CNR-ISMAR, IT), Prasanjit Dash (NOAA, USA), Toshio M. Chin (JPL, USA), Owen Embury (U. Reading, UK), Cristina Gonzalez Haro (ICM-CSIC, Spain), Pallavi Govekar (BOM, Australia), Andy Harris (NOAA, USA), Ioanna Karagali (DMI, Denmark), Andrea Massi (CNR-ISMAR, IT), Chongyuan Mao (Met Office, UK), Jishad M. (ISRO, India), Kyung-Ae Park (Seoul University, KR), Salvatore Marullo (CNR-ISMAR, IT), Mattia Sabatini (CNR-ISMAR, IT), Rosalia Santoleri (CNR-ISMAR, IT), Dorina Surcel-Colan (ECCC, Canada), Nico Weidberg (Uni.
 Oviedo, Spain), David S. Wethey (Uni.South Carolina, USA), Christo Whittle (CSIR, South Africa), Gary Wick (NOAA, USA), Chunxue Yang (CNR-ISMAR), Xungang Yin (NOAA, USA), Huai-min Zhang, (NOAA, USA)

 INTERESTED IN CONTRIBUTING?